the-mac/data-store-ios/README.md

 ```

 ### Retrieving Single Models
-In addition to retrieving all of the records for a given table, you may also retrieve single records using find and first.
+In addition to retrieving all of the records for a given table, you can also retrieve single records using find.
 Instead of returning a collection of models, the find method returns a single model instance:
 ```
 - (void)viewDidAppear:(BOOL)animated {
     [super viewDidAppear:animated];